 Ripon College Cuddesdon and the Oxford Ministry Course combine to make a thriving, vibrant single institution providing theological education and training for ministry.
-The new Chapel building will be built as part of a major programme of expansion and consolidation of its buildings in order to meet the needs of ministerial formation and Christian education in the 21st century.
-Other proposed developments include New Teaching and Residential Facilities for Students and the Begbroke Community of Nuns all being designed by architects Hopper Howe Sadler.
+The new Chapel building is part of a major programme of expansion and consolidation of its buildings in order to meet the needs of ministerial formation and Christian education in the 21st century.

 "From our first, very tentative enquiry until the successful conclusion of the competition, the whole competitions team were quite remarkably helpful and no small detail was too much trouble.
 We were at every stage gently and professionally shepherded through a superbly-honed, yet flexible, process which has delivered at a level we cannot otherwise conceive of having achieved.
 The cost of the competition we now see not as 'additional ' but, rather, as essential to realising our dream.
 Being unable to turn our vague vision into a well-received and professional, written brief was a result of the same quality of advice and encouragement which made short-listing from a field of 126 expressions of interest a process both thorough and decisive.
 I cannot recommend this process and those who deliver it too highly"The Reverend Lister Tonge, Chaplain, Begbroke Priory